Outreach Films Movie License FAQs

 A small group or ministry in our church is hosting the movie, do we still need a license?

 Yes!
 If the small group is meeting outside a home, a license must be obtained regardless of the number of people attending the event.
-For Blockbuster movies, you can purchase a license based on the expected number of people who will attend the movie event.
-Faith-based license pricing is based on average weekly church attendance, not the showing size, because the license is for unlimited showings for a full year from the date of purchase and allows you to show the film to multiple groups in your church.
+Movie license pricing is based on average weekly church attendance, not the event attendance.
+Faith based film licenses are valid for unlimited showings for a full year from the date of purchase and allows you to show the film to multiple groups in your church.
+Blockbuster Movie Licenses are valid for one showing only.

 What does a license cover?
 Are there limitations to the Public Performance Site License?